IN THE BEGINNING...

 Interest in the Venice Place site reawakened in 1967.

 The club submitted a preliminary bid for the property that was at first rejected; however, on August 4 of that year, President Charles O’Hagan announced that an agreement had been reached.
 The Venice Place building, constructed in the 1940’s was purchased from St. Casimir’s Men’s Club of the Lithuanian community for $41,500 and the club assumed the biggest obligation it had ever undertaken – a mortgage of $25,000 to be paid over 25 years.
 Charles O’Hagan and Kevin Glancy assumed the roles of backers for the mortgage.
-Bernie Ford became the buildings first caretaker, and Frank McGreevy continued as permittee.
+Bernie Ford became the building's first caretaker, and Frank McGreevy continued as permittee.

 In the early 1970’s an extensive expansion and renovation project was begun.
-A large lounge was constructed; two rooms with dormers were added to the second floor apartment; and a new roof was installed.
+A large lounge was constructed; two rooms with dormers were added to the second-floor apartment; and a new roof was installed.
 Although most club members contributed in some way to the expansion project the work could not have been completed without the efforts of architect Michael Gilchrist, mason Frank O’Keefe, electrician James McCabe, and the all-around skills of Mike Johnson and Bill Mulhall.
-On September 29, 1972, then-president Sean Gallagher cut the ribbon and the club’s newly designated chaplain, Father Thomas Shanley O.P., said Mass in the expanded clubhouse.
+On September 29, 1972, then-president Sean Gallagher cut the ribbon, and the club’s newly designated chaplain, Father Thomas Shanley O.P., said Mass in the expanded clubhouse.
 Father Shanley continued as chaplain until 1985 when his duties were assumed by Father Howard Nash.
 Superhuman efforts to reclaim and tame the land surrounding the club premises came to fruition in 1998 when the ribbon was cut to inaugurate a level playing field.

 THE STREET NAME…

-The location of an Irish club on a street named after an Italian city was the cause of some good –natured joking.
-The inconsistency caught the eye of two East Haven mayors, Frank Messina and Tony Proto.
+The location of an Irish club on a street named after an Italian city was the cause of some good–natured joking.
+The inconsistency caught the eye of two East Haven mayors, Frank Messina, and Tony Proto.
 After taking up the idea with their Town Council, to change from Venice Place to a new name with an Irish lilt, the councilmen rejected the idea both times.

 WOMEN IN THE CLUB…

 The club’s success has not been measured on the playing field alone.
 Over the years the role of women in the life of the club has expanded and the club has been richer for it.
-In March, 1962, a motion by Bernie McKeon passed, opening membership in the previously all-male organization to women, who soon began to make significant contribution in existing programs and to initiate others.
+In March, 1962, a motion by Bernie McKeon passed, opening membership in the previously all-male organization to women, who soon began to make significant contributions in existing programs and to initiate others.
 In the mid-1960’s the club sponsored a camogie team and, in the 1980’s, a women’s football team.
 As part of the club agenda, early in 1973 a Women’s Committee was formed, with Rosemary Hartigan as its first chairperson.
 Under her direction and guidance of those who were elected in succeeding years, there was soon food regularly available on club premises and for special functions.
 The Women’s Committee chose many worthy fundraisers to support and lead and they also promoted cultural and social events.

 TEENS IN THE CLUB….